 Why this course?

-These SEND courses cater for 16-25 year olds with mild/moderate learning difficulties, behavioural or social needs.
-These courses are also suitable for people with mental health concerns.
+These Special Educational Needs and Disability (SEND) courses cater for 16–25 year-olds with mild/ moderate learning difficulties, behavioural or social needs.
+These courses are also suitable for people with emotional health concerns.

 - Independent learning and research

 After completion of Gateway 3 (Level 1), you can progress to further study or employment.